obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 ### Results

-Results will be announced shortly after we collect all results.
-We'll announce on our Discord, forum, and Twitter so if you've participated, don't miss out!
+Results will be announced shortly after we've collected all results.
+Winners are selected based on number of votes, and lucky winners are selected randomly.

+We'll announce the results on our Discord, forum, and Twitter, so if you've participated, don't miss out!

 All winners and lucky winners will be featured and awards will be arranged as soon as we can!